-- 1. Authorizing a community-based organization, housing authority agency, or a legal aide representative to assist the waiver participant in developing a housing plan that identifies preferences related to housing (type, location, living alone or with someone else, identifying a roommate, accommodations needed, or other important preferences) and the associated support needed to maintain community integration (including what type of setting works best for the individual, assistance in budgeting for housing/living expenses, assistance in obtaining/accessing sources of income necessary for community living, assistance in establishing credit and in understanding and meeting obligations of tenancy). - 2.
-Authorizing a community-based organization or legal aide representative to assist the waiver participant in developing an individualized community integration plan that includes securing supporting documents/records, completing/submitting applications, arranging to identify resources to assist with securing deposits, and locating furnishings for the home. - 3.
-Authorizing a community-based organization or legal aide representative to assist with crisis intervention by engaging property housing managers and landlords for eviction risk mitigation efforts related to a waiver participant's disability.
+- 1. Conducting a community integration assessment identifying the participant's preferences related to housing (type, location, living alone or with someone else, identifying a roommate, accommodations needed, or other important preferences) and needs for support to maintain community integration (including what type of setting works best for the individual, assistance in budgeting for housing/living expenses, assistance in obtaining/accessing sources of income necessary for community living, help in establishing credit and in understanding and meeting obligations of tenancy). - 2.
+Assisting participant with finding and securing housing as needed.
+This may include arranging for or providing transportation. - 3.
+Assisting participant in securing supporting documents/records, completing/submitting applications, securing deposits, and locating furnishings. - 4.
+Develop an individualized community integration plan based on the assessment as part of the overall Person-Centered Plan.